-Annex 3; Site Specific Environmental Action Plan' will be updated each quarter based on actual works executed, monitoring results, monthly environmental evaluation etc. This Site-Specific Environmental Action Plan should be used in combination with Annex 1 and Annex 2; respectively Overview Works' and Update Work Programme'.
+Annex 3; Site Specific Environmental Action Plan' will be updated each quarter based on actual works executed, monitoring results, monthly environmental evaluation, etc. This Site Specific Environmental Action Plan should be used in combination with Annex 1 and Annex 2; respectively Overview Works' and Updated Work Programme'.
+Considering the diversity in EHS aspects preparation of separate site specific action plans can be a new activity under Package 3.